 This article is primarily aimed at those who have received a popup message referring them to keyword macOSupgrade, but others are allowed to read it, too!

 macOS 12, also known as Monterey, was released in the fall of 2021.
 It is our recommended operating system for new and upgraded Macs on campus.
-Computers using 10.14 (Mojave) or earlier will have to upgrade to 12 in summer or fall of 2022, as vendor support for Catalina will cease by the end of 2022.
+Computers using 10.15 (Catalina) or earlier will have to upgrade to 12 in summer or fall of 2022, as vendor support for Catalina will cease by the end of 2022.

 The installation may take 30 minutes to an hour or more, depending on your computer.
 Once it has started it will mostly run on its own; in some cases, there may be a login prompt before the process can entirely complete.

 As always, before you perform major maintenance on your computer, make sure your files are backed up.
 These upgrades should not damage or remove any files, but it's wise to check that your backups are running before making any major changes.